bedrocklinux/bedrocklinux-website/markdown/0.7/commands.md

 - {class="cmd"}
 - # restrict build system to Debian
 - strat -r debian ./configure && strat -r make

+By default, Bedrock is configured to restrict some commands by default, such as Arch's `makepkg`.
+To run such commands _without_ restricting them, run them through `strat` _without_ `-r`:

+- {class="cmd"}
-- # restrict build system to Arch
+- # unrestrict build system to Arch
-- strat -r arch makepkg
+- strat arch makepkg

-The build tools may then complain about missing dependencies, even if they're provided by other strata.
+When restricted, build tools may then complain about missing dependencies, even if they're provided by other strata.
 If so, install the dependencies, just as one would do on the native distro.

 ### {id="brl-list"} brl list